Mugambi12/wms/README.md

 The Water Management System is a Flask-based web application designed to streamline and optimize water management processes.
 It empowers users with various functionalities, including:

 - **Secure user management:** Facilitates secure user registration, login, and logout.
+Additionally, provides a password reset feature to allow users to securely reset their passwords in case they forget them.
 - **Role-based access control:** Enhances security by assigning different access levels (e.g., standard user, administrator).
 - **Dynamic dashboards:** Provides users with personalized insights into their water usage patterns through interactive charts and graphs.
 - **Water consumption and expense tracking:** Enables users to monitor their water consumption and associated expenses, promoting accountability and responsible water use.